AndreaMovilla/Quality-Assurance/Adittional documentation.md

  -  Any number of images to analyse.

 All the images and segmentations must be in NRRD format.
-For our application we used an image taken without phantom movement as the reference image, six reference segmentations and several tens of motion compensated images for each quantification analysis.
+For our application we used an image acquired without phantom movement as the reference image, six reference segmentations and several tens of motion compensated images for each quantification analysis.